splunk/public-o11y-docs/_includes/admin/roles_apm.rst

   * - The following functionality in the APM API.
        - The APM Reporting resource
-       - The GET and DELETE methods on the APM Visibility Filters resource, see :ref:`sensitive-data-controls` for more information.
+       - The APM Visibility Filters resource, see :ref:`sensitive-data-controls` for more information.
     - Yes
-    - Yes
+    - No
     - No
     - No